isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/power-bi/standards/value-suppression/pbi-value-supp.md

 ![Alt text](../images/value-image5.png)

 Redacted values of between 1 and 4 were not yet being labelled correctly for the user to see.
 '# Headcount Label' was created as a measure to select these values.
-The below says if any values of #Count are greater than or equal to -0.001 (which all apart from the -0.01 values will be), then display 0*.
+The below says if any values of '# Count' are greater than or equal to -0.001 (which all apart from the -0.01 values will be), then display 0*.
 The asterisk indicates to the user that low base sizes have been redacted.
 It is important to include this as a disclaimer on the dashboard so users are aware.

 ![Alt text](../images/value-image6.png)